 Three Decisive Events

 In the past century, three decisive events have had an irreversable impact on Jewish-Christian relations.
 The first began quietly in the late 19th century and gradually became one of the most remarkable events of human history.
 This was the rise of Zionism, the movement supporting the return of the Jewish people to the land of Israel.
-The second event was brutally brief, yet it precipitated the first and made its culmination possible.
+The second event, relatively brief but of unspeakable horror, precipitated the first and made its culmination possible.
 This was the Nazi Holocaust.
-The decimation of European Jewry, which shocked the conscience of the world, indirectly led to a miraculous resurrection 3 years later: the birth of the modern State of Israel, followed in 1967 by the return of Jerusalem under full Jewish sovereignty for the first time in over 2,000 years.
+The decimation of European Jewry, which shocked the conscience of the world, indirectly led to a miraculous resurrection 3 years later: the establishment of the modern State of Israel, followed in 1967 by the return of Jerusalem under full Jewish sovereignty for the first time in over 2,000 years.
 Many saw in these momentous events another testimony to the faithfulness of God's word, who long ago promised through prophets such as Jeremiah and Ezekiel that He would return the children of Israel to the land that He had promised to their forefathers.
 Whether one agrees with this interpretation of Scripture or not, the Holocaust and the rebirth of Israel inevitably forced the Christian world to rethink its theological position toward Judaism and the Jewish people.
 Since then, and especially following the Second Vatican Council, Jewish-Christian relations have immensely improved.

 The third remarkable event of the twentieth century has been the rebirth of the Jewish-Christian (or Messianic Jewish) movement.
 For the first time since the first century of the Church, a large community of Jewish believers in Jesus has arisen both in Israel and in the nations.
 This movement has experienced significant growth, especially since the reunification of Jerusalem in 1967, and it now constitutes a presence in Israel that must be reckoned with.